 The Franchise Code Of Conduct

-Essentially, the process revolves around transparency by promoting full disclosure and sufficient notification, and it involves requesting consent, and ensuring consent cannot be withheld unreasonably.
-It also sets out some time frames
+Essentially, the process revolves around transparency by promoting full disclosure and sufficient notification.
+It involves formally requesting consent from the franchisor and ensuring that such consent cannot be withheld unreasonably.
+The Code also sets out definitive time frames to keep the process moving efficiently.

-As the franchisee, you must make the request in writing to the franchisor to consent to the transfer of your franchise.
-You need to provide all the information that the franchisor would reasonably require and expect to be able to make an informed decision, and if they request further information, you need to provide it.
+As the franchisee, you must make the request in writing to the franchisor for consent to transfer your franchise.
+You need to provide all the information that the franchisor would reasonably require to make an informed decision – and if further details are needed, you should supply them promptly.
+For more detailed guidance on drafting such communications, our business setup articles can be very useful.

 Refer To Your Franchise Agreement

-This is why there’s a cost to transferring a franchise.
-It takes time and money for the franchisor to assess the feasibility of the transfer and suitability of the potential franchisee that you hope to sell to.
+This is why there’s typically a cost to transferring a franchise.
+It takes time and money for the franchisor to assess the feasibility of the transfer and the suitability of the potential franchisee you wish to sell to, including expenses for professional advice from experts such as accountants and lawyers.

 What Should I Know About Transfer Fees?

-Whether or not the franchisor purchases the franchise or decides to consent to the transfer to a third party, they will need to do some research and vetting.
+Whether the franchisor opts to repurchase the franchise or consents to a transfer to a third party, they will need to engage in research and vetting.
+This process may typically involve:

-• The franchisor will probably seek advice and expertise from an accountant and a lawyer
+• Seeking advice and expertise from an accountant and a lawyer

 How Much Is The Fee?

-The level of the transfer fee is set out in the Franchise Agreement, either as a minimum flat fee, or as a percentage of the sale price or the initial franchise fee, or a combination of the two.
+The transfer fee is specified in the Franchise Agreement, either as a set flat fee, as a percentage of the sale price or the initial franchise fee, or sometimes a combination of both.
+It is important to review these details before committing.

-In this situation, there is the potential to negotiate a combination of a reduced transfer fee and a finder’s fee (just make sure the terms of sale are in writing!).
+In such circumstances, you might negotiate a combination of a reduced transfer fee alongside a finder’s fee – ensuring that all these agreed terms are clearly documented in writing.

 Can I Pass The Fee On To The Buyer?